 The eastern half of San Marcos currently includes major existing and new residential neighborhoods as well as schools and major employers.
 However, there are many large tracts of land in this area which are rapidly developing.
 The western half of San Marcos contains the original Downtown core of the City, the traditional activity and population center of the community.
-Despite the rapid growth in other parts of San Marcos, the Downtown area remains a major activity center relying on its many assets, including a walkable street and block pattern; small storefronts; adjacency to Texas State University, the fifth largest university in the state of Texas; proximity to six well-preserved historic districts; and proximity to the San Marcos at the heart of the Texas Innovation Corridor and presence of Texas State University, the City is expected to continue growing at a relatively rapid rate.
+Despite the rapid growth in other parts of San Marcos, the Downtown area remains a major activity center relying on its many assets, including a walkable street and block pattern; small storefronts; adjacency to Texas State University, the fifth largest university in the state of Texas; proximity to six well-preserved historic districts; and proximity to the San Marcos Springs, the San Marcos River, and a series of riverfront parks.
+Due to the location of San Marcos at the heart of the Texas Innovation Corridor and presence of Texas State University, the City is expected to continue growing at a relatively rapid rate.
 The eastern half of the city is less developed but expect to experience significant growth in the near future.